 If you suspect that you or your child might have type 1 diabetes, get evaluated immediately.
 A simple blood test can let your doctor know if you need further evaluation and treatment.

-After you've been diagnosed with type 1 diabetes, you'll need close medical follow-up until your blood sugar level stabilizes and your doctor determines the most effective type and doses of insulin for you.
-A doctor who specializes in hormonal disorders (endocrinologist) generally coordinates diabetes care, but your health care team likely will include:
+After you've received a diagnosis of type 1 diabetes, you'll need close medical follow-up until your blood sugar level stabilizes and your doctor determines the most effective type and doses of insulin for you.
+A doctor who specializes in hormonal disorders (endocrinologist) generally coordinates diabetes care.
+Your health care team will also likely include:

 - Certified diabetes educator